 Collegiate provides language support through structured academic labs but we do not have a formal ESL/ELL program.
-All students who apply must be proficient in English language with respect to reading, listening, comprehension, speaking and writing.
+All students who apply must be proficient in the English language with respect to reading, listening, comprehension, speaking, and writing.

 No, Collegiate is a day school that is committed to helping international students find host families that are in the Collegiate community if the student’s parent or guardian does not plan on living in the United States.